buster-bronco/emotive-hud/README.md

 ## Technical Notes

-- Portrait changes only affect the Emotive HUD display and `/say`/`/do` messages - they do not modify the actor's default portrait in the character sheet
+- Portrait changes only affect the display within the Emotive HUD and /say//do messages.
+They do not modify the actor's default portrait in the character sheet.
-- The module uses WebSocket communication to sync portrait changes across clients
+- This module uses WebSocket communication to synchronize portrait changes across clients in real-time

 ## Development Setup